Essential Tips for Heating Concrete in Winter

 • Do not pour over frozen surfaces to avoid the risk of ice forming.

-• Working crews on job sites may stay for a longer period of time, due to concrete needing more time to be set because of exposure to cold temperatures.
+• Working crews on job sites may stay for a longer period of time, due to concrete needing more time to set because of exposure to cold temperatures.

 • To protect concrete from temperature drops and quick evaporation (due to wind) it is ideal to use windbreaks.